 - Arrange potato wedges and onions in the bottom of a baking dish or pan.
 Season with salt and 1 teaspoon black pepper.
 Add the chicken pieces (see optional step in notes).

 - Make the lemon-garlic sauce.
 In a small mixing bowl, whisk together ¼ cup extra virgin olive oil with lemon juice, minced garlic, rosemary, and nutmeg.
 Pour evenly over the chicken and potatoes.

 - Arrange lemon slices on top.
 Pour chicken broth into the pan from one side (do not pour broth over the chicken).

-- Bake in heated oven uncovered for 45 minutes to 1 hour, until chicken and potatoes are tender.
+- Bake in heated oven uncovered for 45 to 1 hour or until chicken and potatoes are tender.
 NOTE: If the potatoes are not fully done at this point, you can raise the oven temperature to 425°F and cook for another 15 to 20 minutes (make sure to remove the chicken breast pieces that are fully cooked so they don't get dry).
 To get more color on the chicken, place the pan under the broiler briefly to allow the chicken skins to gain more color (watch carefully).

 - Remove from heat and add kalamata olives, if you like.
 Garnish with a little bit of fresh parsley.